nextzen/nextzen.js/README.md

 })
 ```

-### `L.Mapzen.geocoder`
+### Geocoder Control

-puts Mapzen Geocoder compoenent to the map.
+`L.Mapzen.geocoder` puts Mapzen Geocoder compoenent to the map.
 You need to [make API key](https://mapzen.com/developers) for Mapzen Search to use this.
 Its default behaviour is customized to be easily used in demo.
 You can check more options for Mapzen Leaflet Geocoder on [its page](https://github.com/mapzen/leaflet-geocoder).

 ```javascript
 var geocoder = L.Mapzen.geocoder('search--NA8UXg');
 geocoder.addTo(map);
 ```

-### `L.Mapzen.bug`
+### Bug (“Scarab”) Control

-is mainly for full-size demo to brand it with Mapzen lgoo and social media links.
+`L.Mapzen.bug` is mainly for full-size demo to brand it with Mapzen lgoo and social media links.
 You can pass options for `bug` as below.

 ```javascript
 L.Mapzen.bug({